 The historic centre of Clerkenwell is north and south of today’s Clerkenwell Road with Clerkenwell Green on one side of it.
-Clerkenwell grew beside the main northward road out of London (today St John Street) around the precincts of the medieval nunnery of St Mary and, immediately to its south, the Priory of the Order of St John of Jerusalem (SoL 46: 28–37, 115–141, beginning by citing Gissing’s account of the St John’s Square area in The Nether World).
+Clerkenwell grew beside the main northward road out of London (today St John Street) around the precincts of the medieval nunnery of St Mary and, immediately to its south, the Priory of the Order of St John of Jerusalem (SoL 46: 28–37, 115–141, citing Gissing’s account of the St John’s Square area in The Nether World).
 The area was bounded on the western side by the River Fleet.
 Between 1840 and 1880, two major roads were built through the area.
 Farringdon Road now ran north-south down the valley of the Fleet becoming a boundary that could only be crossed via a couple of streets which Gissing labelled a ‘tract of modern deformity’ in The Nether World (Gissing 1992: Ch.
 31).
 Then, completed in 1878, Clerkenwell Road cut through.
 This was an east-west connection linking Old Street with Holborn and St Giles – an inner-ring northern bypass of the older congested east-west routes to its south (see Weller [1868]: sheets 30 and 31, showing the route of the new road just before its construction).
 By the late nineteenth century, Clerkenwell was one of London’s main industrial centres, ringing with the sounds of factories and transport related to their work.
 In 1898, London’s larger factories (defined as having over 100 workers) were massively concentrated in the area due north, north-west and west of the City of London (Clout 1991: 93).
 Clerkenwell in 1939 looked much as it had looked in Gissing’s lifetime (Porter [1994]: 393).
 And unlike the East End of London or the City, Clerkenwell was relatively untouched by either Second-World-War bombing or twentieth-century slum clearance.
 After all, some of its most notorious districts had been replaced by model dwellings, the modern mass housing of the era, in Gissing’s lifetime, as charted in The Nether World.
 In the late twentieth and early twenty-first centuries, its disused warehouses and factories filled with creative industry businesses: advertising agencies; web designers.
 But the idea of Clerkenwell as a particularly old, inner (or Dickensian) district remains.
 Indeed, such an idea seems important to the post-1980 reawakening of Clerkenwell, scripted as a long-forgotten yet surviving portion of old London.